groupdocs-viewer-cloud/docs/content/viewer/developer-guide/advanced-usage/rendering-options-by-document-type/rendering-spreadsheets/split-worksheets-into-pages.md

 productName: "GroupDocs.Viewer Cloud"
 description: ""
 keywords: ""
+toc: True
 ---

-# Introduction #

 There might be the case when you do not want to render the whole Spreadsheet on a single page and limit the number of rows that would be rendered on each output page.
-In this situation, the GroupDocs.Viewer Cloud allows you to specify the number of rows in an Spreadsheet to be rendered on each page.
-This example demonstrates how to split worksheets into pages.
+In this situation, the GroupDocs.Viewer Cloud allows you to specify the number of rows in an Spreadsheet to be rendered on each page.This example demonstrates how to split worksheets into pages.

-## API Usage ##
+## API Usage

 There are steps that usage of GroupDocs.Viewer Cloud consists of: